WXTX

 WXTX (channel 54) is a television station in Columbus, Georgia, United States, affiliated with the Fox network.
-It is owned by American Spirit Media, which maintains a shared services agreement (SSA) with Gray Television, owner of ABC affiliate WTVM (channel 9), for the provision of certain services.
+It is owned by American Spirit Media, which maintains a shared services agreement (SSA) with Gray Media, owner of ABC affiliate WTVM (channel 9), for the provision of certain services.
 Gray also operates dual NBC/CW+ affiliate WLTZ (channel 38) under a separate SSA with owner SagamoreHill Broadcasting.
 WXTX and WTVM share studios (which also house master control and most internal operations for WLTZ) on Wynnton Road (GA 22) in the Dinglewood section of Columbus; WXTX's transmitter is located in the Vista Terrace section of South Columbus.

 History

-The station signed on August 29, 1983 as the market's second independent television outlet after Opelika, Alabama's WSWS-TV (channel 66).
-Less than three years later on April 5, 1987, it became a Fox affiliate and has remained with the network ever since the network's prime time launch.
+WXTX expected to go on the air on May 30, 1983, after false first air dates.
+It never came as technicians were still testing the transmitter.
+The official air date was postponed several times, and the station finally went on the air on June 17, 1983, as the market's second independent television outlet after Opelika, Alabama's WSWS-TV (channel 66).
+Even though WXTX, under original owner Media Central, had spurred Fox when it launched in 1986, on July 6, 1987, it became a Fox affiliate and has remained with the network ever since.
 The station is the network's longest serving Georgia affiliate after Fox dropped WATL for New World-owned WAGA-TV in Atlanta.
-By 1993, WXTX grew to a seven night network affiliate after Fox expanded its programming offerings.
+By 1993, WXTX grew to a full-fledged network affiliate after Fox expanded its programming offerings to seven nights a week.
 The station was named a top ten affiliate with the network in November 1994 for its prime time audience share.
 It has subsequently been named to the "Fox Number One Club" several times, most recently in 2007, in recognition of the station's sweeps ratings.

 On September 5, 2006, it became the area's secondary MyNetworkTV affiliate after The CW chose then-UPN station WLGA to become its affiliate in Columbus.
 The CW is currently seen on a second digital subchannel of NBC affiliate WLTZ.
-Originally, WXTX aired programming from MyNetworkTV on weeknights from 11 until 1 in the morning.
-For Saturday night prime time, that network was shown early Sunday mornings from 12:30 until 2:30.
+Originally, WXTX aired programming from MyNetworkTV on weeknights from 11 p.m. to 1 a.m.
+For Saturday night prime time, that network was shown early Sunday mornings from 12:30 to 2:30 a.m.
 It eventually shifted to the Tuesday through Saturday time slot of midnight until 2 a.m. after the network transitioned to a programming service.
 In 2012, WXTX dropped MyNetworkTV as a secondary affiliation; this left Columbus with no affiliate of the service until 2017, when WLTZ launched MyNetworkTV in prime time on its third digital subchannel, which airs Antenna TV at all other times.

 At one point, the station offered The Tube (a 24-hour automated music video network) on a second digital subchannel.
 This was dropped on October 1, 2007, when the service shut down due to a lack of advertising revenue.
 WXTX's broadcasts became digital-only, effective June 12, 2009.

-Programming

-Syndicated programming

-Syndicated programming on WXTX includes The Big Bang Theory, Judge Judy, Rachael Ray, and Maury among others.